zhangcheng/product-factory-composer/README.md

 Need some [general info on forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo)?

-**Step 3**: Clone your "Composer fork"
+**Step 3**: Clone your "Composer fork" (SSH recommended)

-Clone your fork of the Composer repo to your development computer.
+Clone your fork of the Composer repo to your development computer via SSH.
 This will mean running for example:

 git clone git@github.com:yourusername/product-factory-composer.git